WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 To provision a RIPP trunk, the trunking customer will visit a web page hosted by the trunking consumer, and typically click on a button labeled with their trunking provider.
-This will begin the Oauth2.0 authorization code flow.
+This will begin the OAuth 2 authorization code flow.
 The trunking customer will authenticate with the trunking provider.
 The trunking provider authorizes the access, generate an authorization code, and generates a RIPP trunk URI.
 The